donghwijung/GOTLoc/README.md

 ## Dataset
 ### Download
-- [Download](https://drive.google.com/drive/folders/1oLksAHJl-AUjUM-LIVP5e3i9wMGqhxyl?usp=sharing) download scene graphs and model checkpoints
+- [Download](https://drive.google.com/drive/folders/1oLksAHJl-AUjUM-LIVP5e3i9wMGqhxyl?usp=sharing) Download scene graphs and model checkpoints.
-- Place the downloaded datasets to the *data* directory
+- Move the downloaded data to the `data` directory.
-- Unzip the downloaded dataset
+- Unzip the downloaded data.

 ## Train
-You may change the arguments for the training.
-The arguments are defined in the `config.py`.
+You can modify the training arguments, which are specified in the `config.py` file.
 ```bash
 python train.py
 ```

 ## Evaluation
-To change the arguments, please refer to the `config.py`. if you didn't install vectorDB (Milvus) as described in [Install the vectorDB (Milvus)](#Install-the-vectorDB-(Milvus)), please seet this value as *False*.
+To modify the evaluation arguments, please consult the `config.py`. file.
+Additionally, if you have not installed vectorDB (Milvus) as outlined in [Install the vectorDB (Milvus)](#Install-the-vectorDB-(Milvus)), set this value to *False*.
 ```bash
 python eval.py
 ```

 ## Visualization
-To change the visualization target, please refer to the *visualization_graphs_file_name* and *visualization_graph_index* in the `config.py`.
+To modify the target scene graph for visualization, please check the *visualization_graphs_file_name* and *visualization_graph_index* in the `config.py` file.
 ```bash
 python visualize_graph.py
 ```